 5 Signs it’s Time to Replace Your Water Heater

-What’s worse than hopping in the shower and realizing your water is as chilly the record breaking frosty Missouri temperature outside?
+What’s worse than hopping in the shower and realizing your water is as chilly a frosty temperature outside?
 Not much.

 As with most home appliances, your water heater will start to deteriorate and eventually break down over years of use.
 No one likes a cold shower or dirty dishes, so ideally, you should be replacing your water heater before it completely stops working.
 Should you wait too long, you'll be left with much bigger problems - aside from a frigid shower - like a leak, which leads to major water damage throughout your home.